An

 bringing my promotion in October, 1972 to Apprentice Lance-corporal in the A-Troop of Bradley Sqn

-I became famous (for around 15 minutes) at my graduation in April of 1973, receiving
+I became famous ( for 15 minutes or so!! ) at my graduation in April of 1973, receiving

 High Honors,

-Return to the top or to my Home Page
+Return to the top or visit my Home Page

 I was posted to the